 Adjunct Professor of Media Law

-Shun Lee is the CEO and Creative Principal of Genuine Productions, LLC - a creative media production company with a focus on film, new media & music.
+Shun Lee is the CEO and Creative Principal of Genuine Productions, LLC - a creative media production company with a focus on film, new media and music.
 He is also the fonunder and creative director for 'The Greenhouse' - a non-profit organization for training, equipping, and engaging creative artists.
 He practiced law for 5 years in Omaha, Nebraska, focusing on civil litigation, corporate transactions, intellectual property, and media law.

 In 2003, he left his law practice and moved to L.A. to pursue acting, writing, and other creative opportunities.
 He has performed in a number of productions in film, theater, commercial, and print, and is a member of the Screen Actors Guild.
 He has spent significant time on stage and in the recording studio as a songwriter and musician, playing several instruments.
 He has written a number of screenplays, articles, essays, and other works and is an often-requested speaker.
 He taught the Mass Media Law class for the Journalism and Mass Communications Department at Creighton University.

-Shun Lee holds a Juris Doctorate from the University of Iowa College of Law and BA (summa cum laude) in Journalism & Mass Communications from Creighton University.Back to top
+Shun Lee holds a Juris Doctorate from the University of Iowa College of Law and a BA (summa cum laude) in Journalism and Mass Communications from Creighton University.Back to top

 Adjunct Professor of Business

-Adjunct Professor of Visual Effects
+Adjunct Professor of Theology

 Professor of Film Producing and Distribution